 Accreditation is a method to ensure that UNC Police is in compliance with national and international standards covering all aspects of law enforcement policies, procedures, practices, and operations.
 Accreditation makes a statement to other law enforcement agencies, professions, and the university community that UNC Police meets the highest standards of professionalism.

-Accreditation demonstrates the department’s commitment to provide the students, faculty, and staff of UNC the high standard of services of a police department recognized for meeting national professional standards.
+Accreditation demonstrates the Department’s commitment to provide the students, faculty, and staff of UNC the high standard of services of a police department recognized for meeting national professional standards.
 CALEA initially accredited the UNC Police in 1995 following an intensive three-year self-assessment period.
 This made UNC Police the 378th agency to be nationally accredited and the 11th university and/or college.
-We were reaccredited in 2000, 2003, 2006, 2009, and most recently in 2012.
-During Spring, 2012, three assessors from CALEA performed an on-site assessment of the Department’s operations and written directives for a re-accreditation review.
+We were reaccredited in 2000, 2003, 2006, 2009, 2012, and most recently in 2015.
+During Summer, 2015, three assessors from CALEA performed an on-site assessment of the Department’s operations and written directives for a reaccreditation review.
 The Department was in compliance with all applicable standards, and as a result, the Department was recommended for reaccreditation to CALEA and reaccreditation was approved in November.
-The Department’s next reaccreditation assessment is scheduled for April 2015.
+The Department’s next reaccreditation assessment is scheduled for Summer 2019.

-The Commission on Accreditation for Law Enforcement Agencies was organized through the combined efforts of the International Association of Chiefs of Police, National Organization of Black Law Enforcement Executives, National Sheriff’s Association, and the Police Executive Research Forum.
+The Commission on Accreditation for Law Enforcement Agencies was organized through the combined efforts of the International Association of Chiefs of Police (IACP), National Organization of Black Law Enforcement Executives (NOBLE), National Sheriff’s Association, and the Police Executive Research Forum (PERF).
 These organizations continue to serve in an advisory capacity to the Commission and are responsible for appointing members of the Commission’s Board.
 The Commission was formed to develop a set of law enforcement standards and to establish and administer an accreditation process through which law enforcement agencies could demonstrate voluntarily that they meet professionally recognized criteria for excellence in management and service delivery.
 The Commission is composed of 21 members.
 Eleven must be law enforcement practitioners; the balance is selected from the public and private sectors.
 Generally, they reflect a representation from local, state/provincial and international law enforcement and public safety organizations, along with business, academia, the judiciary, and state/provincial and local government.

 CALEA was formed in 1979 to establish a body of standards designed to:

-There are currently approaching 500 Standards that cover:
+There are currently 482 Standards that address six major law enforcement areas:

 - Role, Responsibilities, and Relationships with Other Agencies